 It is rightly remarked that the written word is one of the most important tools of the legal profession.
 Words are used to advocate, inform, persuade and instruct.
 Although mastering legal writing skills takes time and practice and are essential to success.
 But all this depends on you interest and writing skills.
 One should always aim to analyse the law and add something from their own thought process rather than dissecting the analysis and history written by other authors.

-You have attended a number of seminars and also participated as delegates in both national and international conferences.
 Do you think participating in extracurricular activities like MUNs, Debates, Seminars and Conferences proves to be of help to law students?

 Participating in such international conferences, seminars and paper presentations provides a firm base to law students to go beyond the books and help students to analyse topics and realms of international and national law which are not taught in law schools.
 It helps to develop and hone their research skills and provide a platform wherein they can present their own thoughts and insight to the critical legal issues.
 The ISIL and ILI libraries in Delhi have a huge collection of legal writing and articles which help for the preparation.
 Also the whole presentation provided me with a confidence to speak freely in public and I am sure these experiences help in professional practical career afterwards.

-Many law students find it difficult to secure good internships.
 How did you go about securing internships at various law firms?

 To secure good internship please be cautious to apply well in advance and keep a track of your application with frequent reminders.
 These days several national essay competitions are also providing internships as a prizes.
 Be sure to keep a track of it.
 Also some of your seniors might help you to get through some good internships.